decretist/Dissertation/Chapter2/chapter2.markdown

 as the treatise on laws (*tractatus de legibus*).
 I cannot find an internal reference to it in the *Decretum* under that title.

-[49] There are five internal references to the *tractatus ordinandorum* in the vulgate *Decretum*:
+[49] There are three internal references to the *tractatus ordinandorum* in the vulgate *Decretum*:
 C.1 q.7 d.p.c.6 "Item: 'Priscis igitur, etc.' Require supra in tractatu ordinandorum." (first recension, Friedberg 1.430): reference to D.55 c.1